Consumer Complaints & Disputes

 In some situations, a dispute can’t be avoided.
 In the event of a dispute with an MPAQ member, MPAQ staff are on hand if requested to provide advice and assistance.
 MPAQ staff can help to guide you and your plumber/gasfitter through the dispute resolution process and make recommendations on the best course of action before it turns into a situation that requires a formal dispute management process.

-If you are not using an MPAQ member for your plumbing or gasfitting work and find yourself in a dispute situation, you can contact the QBCC for assistance with the dispute resolution process.
+If you are not using an MPAQ member for your plumbing or gasfitting work and find yourself in a dispute situation, you can contact the Queensland Building and Construction Commission (QBCC) for assistance with the dispute resolution process.